gibbok/notes-rxjs/README.md

 # Notes on RxJS 6.6.7

 - Observable: represent a collection of future values or events.
 Subscribing to an Observable is analogous to calling a Function.
-- Observer: a callback that knows how to listen to values delivered by the Observables
+- Observer: a callback that knows how to listen to values delivered by the Observables.
-- Subscription: execute of the Observable and its canceling of execution
+- Subscription: execute of the Observable and its canceling of execution.
-- Operators: functions to deal with collection
+- Operators: functions to deal with collection.
-- Subject: multicast a value or event to multiple Observers
+- Subject: multicast a value or event to multiple Observers.
-- Schedulers: concurrent coordinate computation
+- Schedulers: concurrent coordinate computation.

-- Flow: range of operator to control how events flow through your Observables, like delay, filter, take, debounceTime
+- Flow: range of operator to control how events flow through your Observables, like delay, filter, take, debounceTime.
-- Values: transform values passed through Observables
+- Values: transform values passed through Observables.

-Pull versus Push
+## Pull versus Push

 - Pull system: the Consumer determines when it received the data from the Producer.
 The producer is unaware of when data will be delivered to the Consumer.
-Every JavaScript function is a Pull system, the function is a Producer of Data, and the code which uses the function consumes it by "pulling" out a single returned value.
+Every JavaScript function is a Pull system, the function is a Producer of Data, and the code which uses the function consumes it by "pulling" out a single returned value.\
 Producer, passive produce data when requested.
 Consumer, active decides when data is requested.

 - Push system: the Producer determines when to send data to the Consumer.
 The Consumer I unaware of when it will receive the data.
 Promises are a common type of Push system in JavaScript.
-A Promise (the Producer) delivers a resolved value to a registered callback (the Consumer), if the is Promise deices when that value is "pushed" to the callbacks.
+A Promise (the Producer) delivers a resolved value to a registered callback (the Consumer), if the is Promise decides when that value is "pushed" to the callbacks.\
 Push, actively produces data at is one pace.
 Passive reacts to recede data.

-- A Function is a lazily evaluated computation that synchronously returns a single value on invocation
+- A Function is a lazily evaluated computation that synchronously returns a single value on invocation.
-- A generator is a lazily evaluated computation that synchronously returns zero to (potentially) infinite values on iteration
+- A generator is a lazily evaluated computation that synchronously returns zero to (potentially) infinite values on iteration.
-- A Promise is a computation that may (or may not) eventually return a single value
+- A Promise is a computation that may (or may not) eventually return a single value.
 - An Observable is a lazily evaluated computation that can synchronously or asynchronously return zero to (potentially) infinite values from the time it's invoked onwards.

 ## Observable